|299N.02||BOARD OF FIREFIGHTER TRAINING AND EDUCATION.|

 (ii) a United States Department of Defense Manpower Data Center status report pursuant to the Service Members Civil Relief Act, active duty status report; or

 (c) A person who passed the examination under paragraph (b), clause (2), shall not be eligible to be licensed as a firefighter until honorably discharged as evidenced by the most recent form DD-214.

-(d) To receive a firefighter license, a person who passed a firefighter examination must meet the requirements of section 299N.05.
+(d) To receive a firefighter license, a person who passed the reciprocity certification examination must meet the requirements of section 299N.05, subdivision 4.

 Official Publication of the State of Minnesota